prateshDS/computer_vision_projects/README.md

 2. Face and eye detection in Image
 3. Live face and eye detection using HaarcascadeClassifier
 4. Car detection in video
-5. Pedistrain detection in video/image
+5. Human moving detection in video/image
 6. live camera face detection with feed